Frederik Andersen: Carolina Hurricanes (2021–2026)

 On 31 October 2024, the Hurricanes announced that Andersen would be out "week-to-week" with a lower-body injury.
 He had only played in four games to start the season going 3-1 with a 0.941 save percentage, second best in the league in that span, and a league leading 1.48 goals against average.
-On 21 November 2024, the Hurricanes announced Andersen would undergo knee surgery and would miss 8-12 weeks.
+On 21 November 2024, the Hurricanes announced Andersen would undergo knee surgery and would miss 8–12 weeks.

 Andersen returned and played in his 500th NHL game on 20 January 2025 making 22 saves in his 299th career win 4-3 in OT against the Blackhawks.
 He was the 84th goaltender and first Danish goaltender in NHL history to reach the 500 game benchmark.
 He earned his 300th career victory three days later in a 7-4 victory against the Columbus Blue Jackets.

 On 3 May 2025, Andersen signed a one-year, $2.75 million contract extension.

+During the 2025–26 season, Andersen helped the Hurricanes win the Stanley Cup, recording three shutouts through the first three rounds and posted a .910 save percentage, 1.89 goals against average and a 13–2–0 record in 16 games.
+He was also the first Danish-born goaltender to win the Stanley Cup.
+He and teammate Nikolaj Ehlers were together the second and third Danes to win a Stanley Cup title, after only Lars Eller.

+Edmonton Oilers (2026–present)

+On 1 July 2026, Andersen signed a one-year, $2.8 million contract with the Edmonton Oilers.

 International play

-Andersen with the Danish national ice hockey team during the 2010 IIHF World Championships.
+Andersen with the Danish national team during the 2010 World Championship.

-Andersen was a member of Denmark's national team that competed at the 2010 IIHF World Championship.
+Andersen was a member of Denmark's national team that competed at the 2010 World Championship.

 Andersen also played in and won all three games of the Ice hockey at the 2026 Winter Olympics – Men's qualification for Denmark.
 He stopped 60 of 64 shots over the three games.

 Personal life

 Andersen comes from a family of ice hockey players.
-His father, Ernst, played seventeen seasons as a goaltender in the Metal Ligaen (Superisligaen).
+His father, Ernst, played 17 seasons as a goaltender in the Metal Ligaen (Superisligaen).
 He is the goaltending coach for the men's national team and for Herning Blue Fox of the Metal Ligaen.
 Andersen's mother and uncles also played ice hockey in Denmark.
 His sister, Amalie, plays defense for the Danish women's national team and played in the Premier Hockey Federation (PHF).
 His brother, Sebastian, is also a defenceman and represented Denmark in the under-18 and junior competitions.
-His brother, Valdemar, and cousin, Emma-Sofie Nordström, are also professional goaltenders.
+His brother, Valdemar, and cousin, Emma-Sofie Nordstrøm, are also professional goaltenders.

 During the start of the COVID-19 pandemic and pause to the NHL season in 2020, Andersen lived with then Toronto Maple Leafs teammate Auston Matthews, in Matthews' hometown, Scottsdale, Arizona.

+Andersen has cited a visit to observe Navy SEAL training as a formative influence on his mental approach to goaltending, describing the experience as teaching him to be comfortable being uncomfortable.